Before, price is $10 for everyone.

-This page explores flags, variations, and allocations, the central feature flagging concepts on Eppo.
+This page explores flags, variations, and allocations, and environments, the central feature flagging concepts on Eppo.

 A flag is simply a fork somewhere in your code.
 Where originally there was a single code path, the presence of a flag creates a gate that splits that path into two or more code paths.
 In its most basic form a flag object can represented by a human readable name, a key, and a status (on/off).
 Here's a quick example: